Hungry Healthy Happy

 The great thing about baked potatoes is they are so versatile because the topping options are almost endless.
 Whilst it is easy for the calories to add up, especially if they are loaded with cheese, there are plenty of healthy options too.
 In this post we are sharing our 10 favourite baked potato toppings.

-If you are hosting a party soon, instead of doing the usual party food and canapés, why not set up a baked potato bar!
+If you are hosting a party soon, instead of doing the usual party food and canapés, why not set up a baked potato bar?
 Have a big pile of cooked potatoes and then bowls for all the toppings and let everyone create there own perfect potato.

-eight potatoes on a purple surface.
+Eight potatoes on a stone surface.

 How to cook a baked potato